MiguelARD/DoorDetect-Dataset/README.md

 ## YOLO with DoorDetect
 The dataset can be used for training and testing an object detection CNN such as [YOLO](https://pjreddie.com/darknet/yolo/).
-Weights can be downloaded from: [YOLO_weights](https://drive.google.com/open?id=1i9E9pTPN5MtRxgBJWLnfQl2ypCv92dXk) (mAP=45%).
+Weights for detecting doors and handles with YOLO can be downloaded from: [YOLO_weights](https://drive.google.com/open?id=1i9E9pTPN5MtRxgBJWLnfQl2ypCv92dXk) (mAP=45%).

 ![alt text](/readme_figures/Fig4.png)